EdIzaguirre/plant-object-detection/README.md

 for the remixing, transforming, and building upon the images for any purpose, even commercially.

 ## Metaflow
 This project uses Metaflow as the orchestration and infrastructure abstraction tool.
-Below you can see what tools are used for this project.
+Below you can see what other best-in-class tools are used for this project.

 ![Flow used for this project](images/flow_image.png)